 They Didn’t Have a Different Response to The Holy Ghost

 “And on my servants and on my handmaidens I will pour out in those days of my Spirit; … they shall prophesy” (Acts 2:18).

 “And I will shew wonders in heaven above, and signs in the earth beneath; blood, and fire, and vapour of smoke” (Acts 2:19).

 “The sun shall be turned into darkness, and the moon into blood, before the great and notable day of the Lord come” (Acts 2:20).

 On the Day of Pentecost, the Holy Ghost did not come quietly.
 He comes with much excitement, noise, and attention-grabbing activities.
-Consequently, when the Holy Ghost comes the Church is never quite or silent.
+Consequently, when the Holy Ghost comes the Church is never quiet or silent.

 As a result of the excitement and noise from speaking with tongues, many people of Jerusalem came because they were curious.
 The Lord has ways of getting our attention.
 Don’t ignore the meetings that He has orchestrated for you to learn about Jesus.
-Don’t turn you back on it.
+Don’t turn your back on it.

 Peter Explains the Day of Pentecost